pkhabazi/IntuneWAC/README.md

 ## Acknowledgments

-* This PS module is based on initial code and ideas of [Ben Reader](https://github.com/tabs-not-spaces)
+* This PS module is inspired by work presented by [Ben Reader](https://github.com/tabs-not-spaces) at PSConfEU!
 * Hat tip to anyone whose code was used
 * Inspiration